Smallest ATX Case: Perfect For A Compact Gaming PC

 Overall, this casing is best for slim or SFF builds and weighs approx. 9.3 lb makes it best for LAN gamers and is the cheapest case on this list.

 If you are looking for something that gives aesthetics and excellent cooling, you might better go with NZXT H510.

 ✓Best for LAN gamers.

 ✗GPU needs to be installed vertically through e-riser cables.

-If you are looking for budget-friendly Mini-ITX or Micro-ATX case, Cooler Master MasterBox Lite 3.1 is the best choice for you.
-There might be some other cheaper cases than this one, but it gives excellent value for its price.
+If you are looking for a budget-friendly Mini-ITX or Micro-ATX case, MasterBox Lite 3.1 is the best choice for you.
+There might be some other cheaper compact atx cases than this one, but it gives excellent value for its price.

 Mini ATX are popular motherboard form factors for gaming computers.
 Many gamers choose this form factor because it offers a good balance between size, performance, and expandability.
 The Mini ATX motherboard is smaller than standard ATX boards, but they still offer plenty of room for expansion cards and other components.
 Plus, they're easy to fit into smaller cases.

 Why smaller ATX case is a good choice for gamers?